snigdho611/docker-compose-react-nodejs-postgres/Readme.md

 #### **2. Using Docker and Docker Compose**

-When it comes to working with Full Stack Applications, i.e. ones that will involve more than one set of technology to integrate it into one fully fledged systen, Docker can be fairly overwhelming to configure from scratch.
+When it comes to working with Full Stack Applications, i.e. ones that will involve more than one set of technology to integrate it into one fully fledged system, Docker can be fairly overwhelming to configure from scratch.
 It is not made any easier by the fact that there are various types of environment dependencies for each particular technology, and it only leads to the risk of errors at a deployment level.

 **Note:** The `.env` file adjacent in the directory with `docker-compose.yml` will contain certain variables that will be used in the docker compose file.
 They will be accessed whenever the `${<VARIABLE_NAME>}` notation is used.